Code-Institute-Community/ci-hackathon-app/static/documentation/forking.md

 ### Gitpod

 1. Open your forked repo in the browser
-2. Click on the GitPod button to open a new workspace
+2. Click on the Gitpod button to open a new workspace

 ### Local Development